EPR Deadline May 31, 2026 — What You Need to Know

 Not sure if you're covered?
 Check in 60 seconds with our free coverage checker.

-State-by-state: What's due May 31
+State-by-state: What was due May 31

 California (SB 54) — Up to $50,000/day